What is discouragement? It is a curtain of doubt that falls on us when our optimism over a certain outcome is ripped away.

 What is discouragement?
 Disappointment in an expected outcome.

-But instead of total despair, he turned to God and received a message.
+But instead of being overcome by rejection, betrayal, and total despair, he turned to God and received a message.
 God provided clear directions to help him move forward, out of discouragement, and into a divine purpose for his life.

 “Joseph’s presence at Christ’s birth witnesses to a severe test that had emerged triumphant.
 Mary was the pure young woman he had fallen in love with, and was about to make his wife.
 Yet the Child she was about to bear would not be his.